brahle/advent-of-code-2019/Readme.md

 Without investigating further, I submitted the new solution and started celebrating my new gold star.
 You can read my code [here](day_05/machine.sh).

-After a joyous few seconds have passed, the adrenaline rush subsided, I had one thing left to do - figure out what has changed between this run and previous runs.
+After a joyous few seconds have passed and the adrenaline rush subsided, I had one thing left to do - figure out what has changed between this run and previous runs.
 Since I did not touch the code - the only thing that changed was the input.
-I compare the "new" input from the file with the input from the script and, sure enough, they differ - the input in the script is missing a "6" at the end.
+I compared the "new" input from the file with the input from the script and, sure enough, they did differ - the input in the script was missing a "6" at the end.
 I failed at copy-paste.
 Palm, meet face.
 Face, meet palm.
 I wasted 2 hours at the minimum, and probably closer to 3, of my life debugging such a small mistake.

 At the very least, I have learned a lot today, namely: